 - 5 CONCLUSION:

 Soap Market in India to 2014 (Personal Hygiene) is a comprehensive resource for soap market data from 2004 to 2014 and market/company shares for 2008-09.
 This report also provides data on expenditure and consumption as well as key distribution channels and reveals the leading companies in the Indian soap market.

-The toothpaste history in India can be tracked back from 1975 with 1200 tonnes of toothpaste produced by the toothpaste industry.
-Prior to the toothpaste, Oral Hygiene was the domain of local homemade powders and Ayurveda practitioners.
-With the entry of Colgate in the Indian marketplace the awareness about Oral care and the importance of oral care.
-In recent years the Industry has shown an impressive growth rate of 18.6% (this growth is calculated in terms of value growth in Rs.).
+The toothpaste history in India can be traced back from 1975 with 1200 tonnes of toothpaste produced by the toothpaste industry.
+Before the toothpaste, Oral Hygiene was the domain of local homemade powders and Ayurveda practitioners.
+With the entry of Colgate in the Indian marketplace, the awareness about Oral care and the importance of oral care.
+In recent years the industry has shown an impressive growth rate of 18.6% (this growth is calculated in terms of value growth in Rs.).

 AIMS AND OBJECTIVES :